qwertie/learn-react/docs/tutorial-5.md

 - When "All day" is checked or unchecked, all the other "time range" widgets need to be hidden or shown.
 - We want the user to be able to tell us either an end time or the length of the event, so the two parts of the third row must stay in sync somehow.
+- When the Start time is changed, the End time should change so that the length of the event stays the same.
-- Finally, if the user chooses a time from the fourth row then the "Alarm" checkbox should be checked automatically.
+- Finally, if the user chooses a number on the last row, the "Alarm" checkbox should be checked automatically.

 We might have a model with these data members: